instruqt/packer-k3s/README.md

 # Build the official Instruqt K3S images

-This repo builds offical Instruqt K3s images.
+This repo builds offical Instruqt K3s images, based on the official [k3s releases](https://github.com/k3s-io/k3s/releases).

-It runs at 3 am on the 15th of every month using GitHub actions.
+This runs a daily build, to check for new releases (excluding pre-releases), and builds a new image when there is a new version available.

 When run, the `version.sh` script checks to see if Instruqt has the latest K3S image in GCP.
 If not, it uses Packer to build it.